 Drop-off and Pick-up Protocols

-- No Participants will be allowed inside the facility until five minutes prior to their assigned session;
+- No Participants will be allowed inside the facility until 15 minutes prior to their assigned session;

 - Parents should arrive five minutes prior to their participant’s scheduled session end time for prompt pickup;